AndrewJVella/Keybird-Password-Manager/README.txt

 that are easy to guess.
 Stay safe!

 No birds were harmed in the making of Keybird, including the program, online material, documentation, and photography.
-Wild robin were photographed eating berries from a park tree.
+Wild robins were photographed eating berries from a park tree.

 License:
 MIT License